ga-wdi-pvd/http-mvc-intro-rails/README.md

 > It is designed to make programming web applications easier by making assumptions about what every developer needs to get started.
 It makes the assumption that there is the "best" way to do things, and it's designed to encourage that way - and in some cases to discourage alternatives. - Ruby on Rails guide

 > Rails is a framework with lots of rules/conventions.
 Pay attention to the conventions you'll need to follow for rails throughout the week.

+Before we get to deep into Rails specifically, we first need to understand the underlying architectural components and the lifecycle of requests.

 ## rMVC (10/15)